StevenMetz/StevenMetz/README.md

 <p> I started my career as a carpenter framing new construction homes.
 While building homes you are given a blueprint of what the homeowner wants.
 From there I got to use my creative side to come up with a system to build the end result the homeowners were looking for.
 I chose to pivot and become a Software Engineer because I will get to use the same skills I used to build homes but with a keyboard instead of a hammer.
 I am looking forward to making an impact in the world by helping create meaningful software.</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stevenmetz&label=Profile%20views&color=0e75b6&style=flat" alt="stevenmetz" /> </p>

-- 🔭 I’m currently working on [Todo-tasks](https://github.com/StevenMetz/todo-group-tasks) and contributing to Gitlab Comunity!
+- 🔭 I’m currently working on building react native apps and contributing to Gitlab Comunity!

 - 🌱 I’m currently learning **ReactJS, Computer Science, Ruby on Rails**

 - 👨‍💻 All of my projects are available at [Personal Website](http://stevenmetz.netlify.app) or [Personal Reposoitories](https://github.com/StevenMetz?tab=repositories)

-- 💬 Ask me about **React and Ruby on Rails**
+- 💬 Ask me about **React, React Native, and Ruby on Rails**

 <h3 align="left">Connect with me:</h3>
 <p align="left">